Beginner, Intermediate, Advanced

 Born March 31st, 1976 in Huntington, New York, Christopher Tuccillo was immersed in jazz from birth.
 His father and grandfathers were the first to introduce him to the music of the great big bands of the 1930's and 1940's

-Christopher started piano lessons at age 6 and clarinet lessons at the age of 9.
+Christopher started piano lessons at age six and clarinet lessons at age nine.
 A few years later he started saxophone.
-At age 12, Christopher began to show his interests in jazz composition and arranging by transcribing the orchestrations from his fathers big band records.
+At twelve, Christopher began to show his interests in jazz composition and arranging by transcribing the orchestrations from his father's big band records.
 An introduction and jam session with jazz clarninet legend Sol Yaged further fueled his interest in jazz.

 Christopher began to study classical clarinet under solo clarinetist Lawrence P. Sobol when he entered high school.
-For 15 years, Mr. Sobol provided a rigorous and thorough education in the works of Mozart, Weber, Brahms and many other great classical, romantic and contemporary composers.
+For fifteen years, Mr. Sobol provided a rigorous and thorough education in the works of Mozart, Weber, Brahms, and many other great classical, romantic, and contemporary composers.

-At the age of 18, Christopher added serious and formal studies in the art of jazz improvisation, jazz theory, compostion and arranging to his classical studies.
+At eighteen, Christopher added serious and formal studies in the art of jazz improvisation, jazz theory, compostion, and arranging to his classical studies.
 He was trained by guitarist Craig E. Boyd.
-Christopher credits Mr. Boyd with "opening my eyes to the world of harmony"
+Christopher credits Mr. Boyd with "opening my eyes to the world of harmony."

-Currently, Christopher resides in New Jersey where he active as composer, arranger and woodwind instructor.
+Currently, Christopher resides in New Jersey where he active as a freelance musician, composer, arranger and woodwind instructor.